kkosek-dev/kkosek-dev/README.md

 My goal in data science is optimizing accurate insights pulled from data near-automatically, so as to understand data in real time.
 To me, this represents the epitome of applying computers to the study of human behavior.
 Thus, I am fascinated by GenAI, in particular LLMs and their production use-cases, from an intelligence point-of-view.
 It is difficult to trust a transformer model trained on an unfathomably large dataset when we already know that machine learning algorithms, such as the transformer, have never been 100% accurate.
 Yet, doing this creates a very “intelligent” piece of software, so I have become deeply interested in studying what sets this technological breakthrough apart.

 <h2>Projects</h2>
-🟥 All of the following repositories make up the footpath through my interests as I delve deeper into the world of data analytics.
+🟥 My GitHub repositories lead the footpath through my interests as I delve deeper into the world of data analytics.
 Below, I will introduce several projects that I have invested significant effort into in order to broaden my abilities as a data scientist as well as a link to the repository.
 If for any reason you're interested in further discussing a particular project, feel free to reach out via Github or any of my contact info listed in the sidebar on the left.
 Thanks for stopping by!
 <br></br>

 <p align="center">